Call for Abstract

 - Track 5-1Types of carbon nanotubes and related structures

 - Track 5-3Properties of Carbon Nanotubes

 - Track 5-4Applications

-By alloying multiple compounds, some semiconductor materials are tunable that results in ternary, quaternary compositions.
-Applications of semiconductors materials are optoelectronic, solar cells, Nano photonics, and quantum optics.
-Fabrication of cellulose Nano-structures via Nano Synthesis is a direct conversion of TMSC layers into cellulose via a Nano-sized focused electron beam as used in scanning electron microscopes.
+By alloying multiple compounds, some semiconductor materials could be tuned resulting in ternary, quaternary compositions.
+Applications of semiconductor materials are found in optoelectronic, solar cells, Nano photonics, and quantum optics.
+Fabrication of cellulose Nano-structures by means of Nano Synthesis is a direct conversion of TMSC layers into cellulose through a Nano-sized focused electron beam as used in scanning electron microscopes.

 - Track 6-1Types of semiconductor materials